Max Pensky is professor of philosophy and co-director of the Institute for Genocide and Mass

 legal-political norm against impunity for international crimes.

-Nadia Rubaii is associate professor of public administration and co-director of the Institute
+Nadia Rubaii is professor of public administration and co-director of the Institute for Genocide

-for Genocide and Mass Atrocity Prevention.
-Her research examines the internal and
+and Mass Atrocity Prevention.
+Her research examines the internal and external factors

-external factors that contribute to the effectiveness of master’s degree programs
+that contribute to the effectiveness of master’s degree programs intended for public

-intended for public and nonprofit sector professionals, with a particular emphasis
+and nonprofit sector professionals, with a particular emphasis on alternative pedagogies

 and Administration (NASPAA), La Red Interamericana de Educación en Administración